Klesy/Holiday-dashboard/README.md

 This diagram shows the drill down option on the table, from which we can move to the other page.
 ![](https://user-images.githubusercontent.com/80387652/110650489-7f9ba280-81b2-11eb-8fbf-b7a9f7fd0dd2.png)
 ![D1 20](https://user-images.githubusercontent.com/80387652/110638156-1ca40e80-81a6-11eb-8d2d-52ada0e6cd3b.png)
+The following diagram shows the bookmark option.
+If we click any name in the table below, it will show all the information of that employee on the upper table.
 ![D 4](https://user-images.githubusercontent.com/80387652/110653412-22552080-81b5-11eb-8542-269e684bc23e.png)